-- 4.1 The Council's first draft Infrastructure Funding Statement is attached at Appendix 1.
-The report confirms that between 1st April 2019 and 31st March 2020 a total of £1,127,704.32 was collected in CIL receipts, from this a total of £47,162 has been passed onto Parish Councils. - 4.2 At the present time only £198,687 has been allocated for spend, which is to provide the roundabout on Bawtry Road, Selby in association with the development of the LIDL store.
+- 4.1 The Council's draft Infrastructure Funding Statement confirms that between 1st April 2020 and 31st March 2021 £281,992 was collected in CIL receipts, from this a total of £13,096 has been passed onto Parish Councils. - 4.2 At the present time only £198,687 of the Council's total strategic infrastructure delivery fund has been allocated for spend, which is to provide the roundabout on Bawtry Road, Selby, in association with the development of the LIDL store.
 This contribution was agreed by Executive in August 2017 in order to improve the wider traffic issues on Bawtry Road.
-Although this has been allocated the payment will not be made until the requirements of the S278 agreement have been met. - 4.3 As Members will be aware the Council is preparing a new Local Plan which will allocate sites to support the growth of the District up to 2040.
+Although this has been allocated, the payment will not be made until the requirements of the S278 agreement have been met. - 4.3 As Members will be aware the Council is preparing a new Local Plan which will allocate sites to support the growth of the District up to 2040.
 As part of this process an Infrastructure Delivery Plan is being prepared which will identify the improvements required to local infrastructure to support future development.
-This Infrastructure Delivery Plan will be used as the basis for future discussions with Members about how CIL receipts should be allocated, however at this stage it is anticipated that CIL receipts will be used to fund strategic projects such as highways and flood defences. - 4.4 Parish Councils are also required to publish an annual statement which sets out how CIL receipts have been spent.
-Examples of how funds have been utilised include improvements to footpaths, replacement street lighting, provision towards bus shelters, cycle racks at village green and the provision of a sports container for storage of sports equipment on a village sports pitch. - 4.5 The Infrastructure Funding Statement also reports on S106 receipts.
-During the monitoring year £4,289.057.37 was received in S106 contributions.
-This consists of:- - Affordable Housing £3,046,860.70 - Education £1,030,907.12
+As the Publication version of the plan is being finalised Officers are continuing to work with partners to identify the infrastructure and associated costs required to support new development.
+The Infrastructure Delivery Plan will be used as the basis for future discussions with Members about how CIL receipts should be prioritised.
+At this stage it is anticipated that CIL receipts will be used to fund strategic projects such as highways, healthcare and flood defences. - 4.4 Parish Councils are also required to publish an annual statement which sets out how CIL receipts have been spent.
+Examples of how funds have been utilised include, a vehicle activated sign, a 'road' across a village green, MUGA fencing, bus shelters, streetlighting and (with additional 3rd party monies) a replacement adventure playground. - 4.5 The Infrastructure Funding Statement also reports on S106 receipts.
+During the monitoring year £125,402.50 was received in S106 contributions.
+This includes: -

-- Health £69,405.00 - Highways £100,268.50 - Off -site Recreational Open Space £12,412.00 - Waste and Recycling £28,704.00) - 4.6 S106 receipts have been used to bring seven Empty homes back into use, using Affordable Housing contributions with monies being used by the Selby District Housing Trust or the Council to provide 24 units for Affordable Housing stock.
-There is a current balance of £7,996,390.30 for Affordable Housing provision to be used from monies allocated but not yet spent and will be used to deliver the Council's Housing Delivery Programme. - 4.7 A total of £1,606.157.08 was transferred to other organisations such as NYCC and NHS for use in Health and Education and Highways infrastructure.
-Details of school places provided and educational facilities for this reporting period, will be provided in detail by NYCC Education in their Infrastructure Funding Statement.
-Similarly, contributions relating to Highways infrastructure will be provided by NYCC Highways.
+- Education £74,778 - Highways and transport £17,968.50 - Off -site Recreational Open Space £12,883.00 - Waste and Recycling £19,773.00 - 4.6 S106 receipts have been used to bring seven Empty homes back into use, using Affordable Housing contributions with monies being used by the Selby District Housing Trust or the Council to provide 24 units for Affordable Housing stock.
+There are remaining funds allocated to Affordable Housing provision but not yet spent which will be used to deliver the Council's Housing Delivery Programme. - 4.7 Money we have transferred to other organisations such as NYCC and NHS for use in Education, Highways and Health infrastructure will be reported on in detail through those organisations respective Infrastructure Funding Statements. - 4.8 At present, £199,999.82 is allocated and has been passed on to the NHS, for the enhancement of Health facilities in Sherburn-in-Elmet, but not yet spent.